-- Place softened cream cheese, butter, and peppermint oil in a large mixing bowl.
+- Place the softened cream cheese, butter, and peppermint oil in a large bowl.
 Beat with an electric mixer until fluffy.8 ounces softened cream cheese, 3 tablespoons softened butter, 4-6 drops peppermint oil

-- Add 7 cups of confectioner's sugar and beat again until dough like in consistency.
+- Add 7 cups of confectioner's sugar and beat again until it's a dough-like consistency.
 It will seem stiff and dry at first but after a minute or two it will come together.
 If it is too dry to form balls after you are done mixing (this is rare), add in a tablespoon of milk and mix again.7-8 cups powdered sugar

-- Roll each ball into confectioner's sugar and flatten slightly with your fingertip, a fork, the back of a spoon, or a tiny seasonal stamp.
+- Roll each ball in the confectioner's sugar and flatten slightly with your fingertip, a fork, the back of a spoon, or a tiny seasonal stamp.

 “The only normal people are the ones you don’t know very well.”